Suspect sought after 3 killed in convenience store shooting - KTVZ

 Suspect sought after 3 killed in convenience store shooting

-SEATTLE (AP) — At least three people were killed in a random shooting early Tuesday in Yakima, Washington, and police are still searching for the suspect.
+SEATTLE (AP) — Authorities closed portions of several roads Tuesday as they searched for the suspect in a random shooting at a Yakima, Washington, convenience store that left at least three people dead.

 Yakima police Chief Matt Murray said the shooting was reported at a Circle K convenience store about 3:30 a.m., and responding officers found three people dead.
-Police also found a second shooting scene at an ampm convenience store across the street, Murray said.
-He did not say if anyone was believed to have been injured at the second shooting scene.
+Murray said police have security camera video and eyewitnesses from the store.

 “It appears to be a random situation,” Murray said during a news conference.
 “There was no apparent conflict between the parties.
 The male just walked in and started shooting.”